 We directed the regional water boards to revise their existing irrigated lands regulatory programs within five years to be consistent with the precedential direction that we detailed in Order WQ 2018-0002.
 Throughout its consideration and adoption of the General WDRs, the Central Coast Water Board was well aware of the precedential nature of Order WQ 2018-0002 and that many of the provisions of the General WDRs were implicated by our precedential direction.
 The Central Coast Water Board attempted to recast our precedential direction as merely setting a floor for regional board irrigated lands regulatory programs and to distinguish the circumstances in its region as justifying deviations from our requirements.
 As we will discuss below, the Central Coast Water Boards’ efforts to justify its departures from our precedential direction are unavailing.

 In recognition of the fact that it will take many years for the data collection and analysis required by Order WQ 2018-0002 to bear fruit, we stated that we will be directing the regional water boards to provide updates on their irrigated lands regulatory program on a triennial basis, and that we will consider establishing a neutral panel to evaluate the programs after the second triennial update.
 We have now arrived at the five year anniversary of our adoption of Order WQ 2018-0002.
 The scientific work to develop and further refine nitrogen removal coefficients is well underway, with a requirement in Order WQ 2018-0002 that coefficients for crops that cover 99 percent of the acreage within the Eastern San Joaquin Coalition’s boundaries due to be published in 2023.
-And at the same time, the Court of Appeal recently affirmed the judgment of the Superior Court denying three petitions for writs of mandate challenging several aspects of Order WQ 2018-0002.
-Therefore, in Section A.6, we give direction to our staff to review the data that have been collected and the progress that has been made related to the regional water boards’ irrigated lands regulatory program.
+And at the same time, the Third District Court of Appeal recently affirmed the judgment of the Superior Court denying three petitions for writs of mandate challenging several aspects of Order WQ 2018-0002.
+Therefore, in Section II.A.6, we give direction to our staff to review the data that have been collected and the progress that has been made related to the regional water boards’ irrigated lands regulatory program.

-B. Modifications to Nitrogen Applied (A) and Nitrogen Removed (R)
+Modifications to Nitrogen Applied (A) and Nitrogen Removed (R)

 In the General WDRs, the Central Coast Water Board made modifications to the calculations of nitrogen applied (A) and nitrogen removed (R) that are inconsistent with Order WQ 2018-0002.
 As stated above, Order WQ 2018-0002 defines nitrogen applied as including “all nitrogen proactively added to a field from any source such as organic amendments, synthetic fertilizers, manure, and irrigation water.”
 Order WQ 2018-0002 defines nitrogen removed as “the nitrogen present in all harvested materials removed from the field (including any prunings, removed vegetation, etc.) plus, in the case of perennial crops, the nitrogen sequestered in the permanent wood.”